Calabria (song): Year-end charts

-Note: Months after the release of "Calabria 2007", its vocalist, Natasja Saad died in a car accident.
+Certifications

 "Calabria (Firebeatz Remix)"

 In 2014, a remix by Dutch DJ duo Firebeatz was released on 13 October, along with a supporting music video.

 Charts

 DMNDS and Fallen Roses version

 In 2021, DMNDS and Fallen Roses released their version of "Calabria 2007" on Stef van Vugt's Dance Fruits label, a sub-label of his Strange Fruits/Fruits Music record company.
 Featuring Lujavo & Lunis and Nito-Onna, the song charted in several countries across Europe, and was most successful in Finland.